-This project's objective, was the creation of a machine that served both as a reaction chamber and a pump.
-The nature of the reaction demanded that certain conditions be met in order for the mixture to react.
-The reaction occurring at the heart of the machine is of such intensity and abrasiveness that materials and casting processes had to be researched in order to produce parts that could survive long enough for the machine to be profitable.
-As the parts of the machine exposed directly to the reaction can fail, the machine was design for easy maintenance.
-The design has undergo several iterations as each prototype yielded test data that helped fix shortcomings and design flaws.
+The objective of this project was to create a machine to functions both as a reaction chamber and a pump.
+The nature of the reaction demands that certain conditions be met for the mixture to react.
+The reaction occurring at the heart of the machine is of such intensity and abrasiveness that materials and casting processes had to be researched to produce parts that could survive long enough for the machine to be profitable.
+Easy maintenance was another design objective, especially because the parts of the machine exposed directly to the reaction have a higher failure rate.
+The design has undergone several iterations as each prototype yielded test data that helped fix shortcomings and design flaws.
 More than 2 dozen of these machines are currently working in plants around the world and more are expected to be made in the near future.

 As the design was finalized, a spinoff project began to take off, this time, the design would integrate other aspects of the plant into a single unit, this to assure that any leaks in the reaction chamber could be contained safely and to prevent heat loss in the reaction mixture.